scoxty/scoxty/README.md

 Welcome to my GitHub profile!
 Here's a bit about me:

 - 🔭 I'm a Computer Science student at Nanchang University.
-- ✨ Currently interning at ByteDance in the International E-commerce
+- ✨ Currently interning at ByteDance in the TikTok Shop.
 - 🌱 Passionate about backend development and algorithms.
 - 🏆 Participated in algorithm competitions, always ready for the next challenge.